sumpygump/djangae/docs/index.md

 ## Features

+* Tight integration with the Django G-Cloud Connectors sibling project, which provides an ORM backend for Google Cloud Datastore
+* Django authentication backends for Google OAuth and IAP
-* Hooks to manage a series of Google Cloud emulators to simulate the Google App Engine environment locally
+* Easy launching and management of Google Cloud emulators for local development
-* A tasks app which implements "deferred" tasks on Google Cloud Tasks, and functions for iterating large datasets
+* Integration with Google Cloud Tasks - easily defer functions for background processing
-* Utility functions to discover information about the running environment
-* A series of security patches and checks to improve the security of your project
+* System checks to improve the security of your project
-* Test utils for testing code that uses the Cloud Tasks API
+* Test utilities for writing tests that leverage the Google Cloud Platform (e.g. task queue processing)
 * Apps for cross-request locking and efficient pagination on the Google Cloud Datastore
-* Django authentication backends for Google OAuth and IAP

 ## Supported Django Versions